Presidency of Benjamin Harrison: Crises in Aleutian Islands and Chile

 The first international crisis Harrison faced arose from disputed fishing rights on the Alaskan coast.
 After Canada claimed fishing and sealing rights around many of the Aleutian Islands, the U.S. Navy seized several Canadian ships.
 In 1891, the administration began negotiations with the British that would eventually lead to a compromise over fishing rights after international arbitration, with the British government paying compensation in 1898.

 Attack on sailors from the USS Baltimore spawned the 1891 Chilean crisis.

 In 1891, a new diplomatic crisis, known as the Baltimore Crisis, emerged in Chile.
 The American minister to Chile, Patrick Egan, granted asylum to Chileans who were seeking refuge during the 1891 Chilean Civil War.
 Egan, previously a militant Irish immigrant to the U.S., was motivated by a personal desire to thwart Great Britain's influence in Chile.
-The crisis began in earnest when sailors from the took shore leave in Valparaiso and a fight ensued, resulting in the deaths of two American sailors and the arrest of three dozen others.
+The crisis began in earnest when sailors from the took shore leave in Valparaíso and a fight ensued, resulting in the deaths of two American sailors and the arrest of three dozen others.
 The Baltimore's captain, Winfield Schley, based on the nature of the sailors' wounds, insisted the sailors had been bayonet-attacked by Chilean police without provocation.
 With Blaine incapacitated, Harrison drafted a demand for reparations.
 The Chilean Minister of Foreign Affairs replied that Harrison's message was "erroneous or deliberately incorrect," and said that the Chilean government was treating the affair the same as any other criminal matter.

 Tensions increased to the brink of war – Harrison threatened to break off diplomatic relations unless the United States received a suitable apology, and said the situation required "grave and patriotic consideration".
 The president also remarked, "If the dignity as well as the prestige and influence of the United States are not to be wholly sacrificed, we must protect those who in foreign ports display the flag or wear the colors."
 A recuperated Blaine made brief conciliatory overtures to the Chilean government which had no support in the administration; he then reversed course and joined the chorus for unconditional concessions and apology by the Chileans.
 The Chileans ultimately obliged, and war was averted.
 Theodore Roosevelt later applauded Harrison for his use of the "big stick" in the matter.